 Despite a great distance between our two organizations, our Kenya partnership is a close, genuinely mutual effort.
 We nurture and support each other in numerous ways.
-Members of First Congregational travel to Kenya on a biannual basis, visiting leaders in the area and the people whom we support.
-First Congo also hosts visitors to our area whenever the opportunity arises.
+Members of First Congregational travel to Kenya regularly, visiting leaders and friends in the area and visiting the Kenya students we support with scholarships.
+First Congregational also hosts visitors from Kenya to our area whenever the opportunity arises.

 Current projects and ministries of our partnership with churches in the Kerio Valley of Kenya include the following:

-- Our student sponsorship program for secondary and university students
+- Our student scholarship program for secondary and university students

 - Hosting our Kenyan partners when they visit the U.S.

 Donations to the Kenya Partnership are accepted on an ongoing basis.
 If you wish to designate your donation for a particular mission area, please provide instructions along with your payment.
 Donations made to the general fund are sent to the Africa Inland Church Council to help them meet local needs as they see fit.

 Re-Member is an independent, non-profit organization that serves the Pine Ridge Reservation in South Dakota.
 The organization seeks “to improve the quality of reservation life through relationships, shared resources and volunteer services.
 Through site visits and cultural immersion, Re-Member continues to develop a growing circle of advocates standing the solidarity with the Indian people of Pine Ridge.”